agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_neural.md

 regression in the performance of std::exp is explained by the fact that this code mixes legacy SSE instructions with AVX instructions.
 The reasons behind this are explained by [Intel](https://software.intel.com/en-us/articles/intel-avx-state-transitions-migrating-sse-code-to-avx).
-This may be retified by adding the instruction _mm256_zeroupper() before each call to std::exp.
+This may be rectified by adding the instruction _mm256_zeroupper() before each call to std::exp.
 However, this will erase any AVX register that you may be using.
 The much safer solution is to replace all calls to std::exp by calls to bs::exp when your code is compiled for AVX and above.
 This is true for all standard library functions which are provided **@projectname**.